 Not only does it grow superiorly (displacing and compressing the optic chiasm) it also invades the sphenoid sinus anteriorly.

-Pituitary tumours are common with studies suggesting a prevalence of 1 in 1000.
+Pituitary tumors are common with studies suggesting a prevalence of 1 in 1000.

-Often tumours of this size are managed surgically (usually trans-sphenoidal resection) but medical management (e.g. bromocriptine) can be used for some smaller lesions.
+Often tumors of this size are managed surgically (usually trans-sphenoidal resection) but medical management (e.g. bromocriptine) can be used for some smaller lesions.

 All cases should have a multi-disciplinary approach with neurosurgery, ophthalmology and endocrine input and management.